 When your payment processor identifies a high-risk order, Recharge will send you an automated notification alerting you of the potential fraudulent charge.
 Recharge receives the initial notice directly from the payment processor, so you will need to log-in to your payment processor account to assess the risk and decide if you would like to proceed with the fulfillment or reject the charge.

 A charge that is marked as fraudulent will be held in your account until you approve or reject the payment.
-If you receive the notice of risk, it is important to take action on the charge before fulfilling the order created in Shopify or BigCommerce.
-If you choose to reject the charge, you will want to cancel the order either through the Shopify or BigCommerce Admin or directly in ReCharge.
+If you receive the notice of risk, it is important to take action on the charge before fulfilling the order created in your eCommerce platform.
+If you choose to reject the charge, you will want to cancel the order in your eCommerce platform, or directly in Recharge.

 Identify fraudulent orders using fraud tools

 Each payment processor provides its own fraud analysis tool for use.
 If you would like more information on how your payment processor identifies fraudulent orders, you can visit the Stripe, Braintree, or Authorize.net Help Center.